 For stocks, the distribution is usually a dividend.
-For an ETF, which is an investment portfolio that holds other individual investments, the distribution could be in the form of dividends, capital gains or, in some cases, a return on capital.
+For an ETF, which is an investment portfolio that holds other individual investments, he distribution could be in the form of dividends, capital gains or, in some cases, a return on investment.
 Each has a different tax treatment and that is important to consider.

 Tax treatment can be important to consider because it can be more expensive to file returns that involve more than dividends or capital gains.
 These factors point to the need to do research when considering buying an ETF that invests in anything other than a plain vanilla stock market index.

 But, even before considering the tax implications, investors should consider the sustainability of the yield.
 In a scan of ETFs, sorting by yield from highest to lowest, the top five are shown below.
 The highest yielding ETF reports an annual yield of 86%.

 High yields like this present a problem.
 First is the tax problem.
 Investors are taxed on the distributions.
 Assume an ETF pays a similar amount this year and you buy at the current price.
 For this example, consider buying 100 shares for $1,272.

 The payout of about $10.93 would reduce the value of the ETF by $10.93 and create taxable income of $1,093 for some investors who hold the ETF in a taxable account.
 Assuming a 20% state and federal tax rate, the investor loses $218.60 to taxes.
 The real amount could be more.

 After taxes, the investor owns 100 shares valued at $179 and has a cash balance of $874.40.
 The investment immediately lost 20%, or whatever the individual investor’s actual tax rate is.

 High Yields Are a Warning